Jesus is the Messiah

 by Sebastian R Fama

-The Old Testament predicted the coming of the Messiah.
+The Hebrew Scriptures (Old Testament) predicted the coming of the Messiah.
 It also gave us clues as to who He would be and what His mission would entail.
-Jews see the Messiah as a human leader like King David.
-By his example, he will inspire people to act in a righteous manner.
+Jews see the Messiah as a human leader.
+They believe he will inspire people to act in a righteous manner.
 He will also be a great general who will lead Israel to victory.
 He will be a descendent of King David and he will bring about the return of the Jewish people to Israel.
 He will also rebuild the temple.
-Jews believe the Messiah is yet to come.
+Furthermore, they believe the Messiah is yet to come.
 Christians, on the other hand, see the Messiah as the Son of God.
 His main purpose would be to atone for the sins of mankind.
 Christians believe that Jesus Christ is the Messiah.
 As the Son of God, He is fully divine.
 As the son of Mary, He is fully human.

 Signs pointing to the Messiah begin to appear in the book of Genesis.
-We hear God forbidding Adam to eat from a certain tree, the serpent (devil) tempts his wife Eve to defy this order, she does so and gives some of the fruit to her husband, God confronts them, Adam blames Eve, and Eve blames the serpent, who symbolizes the devil (2:15-17 and 3:1-13).
-As a result God lets them all know that there will be consequences for their actions.
+We hear God forbidding Adam to eat from a certain tree, the serpent (the devil) tempts his wife Eve to defy this order, she does so and gives some of the fruit to her husband, God confronts them, Adam blames Eve, and Eve blames the serpent (2:15-17 and 3:1-13).
+As a result, God lets them all know that there will be consequences for their actions.
 But He also promises a remedy:

 The Lord God said to the serpent, “Because you have done this, cursed are you above all cattle, and above all wild animals; upon your belly you shall go, and dust you shall eat all the days of your life.
 I will put enmity between you and the woman, and between your seed and her seed; he shall bruise your head, and you shall bruise his heel.”
 (Genesis 3:14-15).

 But he was wounded for our transgressions, he was bruised for our iniquities; upon him was the chastisement that made us whole, and with his stripes we are healed.
 All we like sheep have gone astray; we have turned everyone to his own way; and the Lord has laid on him the iniquity of us all.
 He was oppressed, and he was afflicted, yet he opened not his mouth; like a lamb that is led to the slaughter, and like a sheep that before its shearers is dumb, so he opened not his mouth.
-(53:5-7).
+By oppression and judgement, he was taken away; and for his generation, who considered that he was cut off out of the land of the living, stricken for the transgression of my people (Isaiah 53:5-8).

-Once again, Jews object to this interpretation.
-They claim that Isaiah 53 refers to the people of Israel.
-They base their argument on Isaiah 52:13 which is an introduction to Isaiah 53.
+While Christians see this as a prophecy concerning the Messiah, our Jewish friends see this as a reference to the nation of Israel.
+One argument to this effect is based on Isaiah 52:13 which is an introduction to Isaiah 53.
 In that verse God says: “Behold, my servant shall prosper…” They assert that this can only refer to the people of Israel.
 The reason for that is simple.
 On several occasions prior to this the people of Israel are called “The servant of the Lord.”
-Thus they reason, Isaiah 53 must also be speaking about the people of Israel.
+Thus, they reason, Isaiah 53 must also be speaking about the people of Israel.
 But a title that is applied to the Nation of Israel can also be applied to an individual.
-The Old Testament refers to David, Samuel, Moses and other individuals as servants of the Lord.
+The Hebrew Scriptures (Old Testament) refer to David, Samuel, Moses, and other individuals as servants of the Lord.
 Furthermore, the text clearly states that in this case, the Lord’s servant will suffer on behalf of others: “The chastisement upon Him was for our benefit.”
-It also states that those benefitting from his suffering despised Him: “He was despised and we had no regard for Him” (Isaiah 53:3).
+It also states that those benefitting from His suffering despised Him: “He was despised and we had no regard for Him” (Isaiah 53:3).
+If the suffering servant is the nation of Israel, on whose behalf does Israel suffer?
+Note what comes next:

-Much of the Old Testament prefigures the New Testament.
+Many passages in the Hebrew Scriptures (Old Testament) prefigure what we find in the New Testament.
 In other words, there are passages that predict or illustrate what is to come.
 In the Old Testament a lamb or goat would be sacrificed to atone for sins.
 Any animal sacrificed would have to be without blemish.
-This would prefigure the one perfect sacrifice of Jesus on the cross.
-The Catechism of the Catholic Church says it this way:
+This would prefigure Jesus’ who was sinless (without blemish).
+The Catechism of the Catholic Church puts it this way:

-That doesn’t mean sin would cease to exist.
+That does not mean sin would cease to exist.
 What it means is that men would no longer be powerless against it.
-The grace produced by Jesus death on the cross would empower them to overcome it.
-In the Old Testament the Holy Spirit was bestowed on a select few.
+The grace produced by Jesus’ death on the cross would empower them to overcome it.
+In the Hebrew Scriptures (Old Testament) the Holy Spirit was bestowed on a select few.
 In the New Testament He is available to everyone.
 This is the power of the cross, a grace that transforms and saves.
 Jesus did not go to the cross to take away our free will.
-He went there to offer us salvation.
-We can still say no to Him by sinning.
+He went there to purchase our salvation.

 Behold, the days are coming, says the Lord, when I will raise up for David a righteous Branch, and he shall reign as king and deal wisely, and shall execute justice and righteousness in the land.
 In his days Judah will be saved, and Israel will dwell securely.
 And this is the name by which he will be called: ‘The Lord is our righteousness’ (Jeremiah 23:5-6).

 The Mass is a re-presentation of the Last Supper.
-When we celebrate the Mass we are being obedient to our Lord’s command: “Do this in remembrance of me” (Luke 22:19).
+When we celebrate the Mass, we are being obedient to our Lord’s command: “Do this in remembrance of me” (Luke 22:19).
 To participate at Mass is to partake of the fruits of Jesus once for all sacrifice on the cross.
 On the cross Jesus is both High Priest and sacrifice.
 Jesus is the “Pure Offering” that is offered up among the nations.
 In other words, the New Testament sacrifice is not for the Jews alone but for the whole world.
-In the words of Isaiah: “I have given you as a covenant to the people, a light to the nations” (42:6).